JetBrains/kotlin-web-site/pages/docs/tutorials/getting-started.md

    ![Kotlin Project Name]({{ url_for('tutorial_img', filename='getting-started/project_name.png') }})

-4. Now you have the new project created with the following folder structure:
+   Now you have the new project created with the following folder structure:

    ![Kotlin Folder Structure]({{ url_for('tutorial_img', filename='getting-started/folders.png') }})

-5. Create a new Kotlin file under the source folder.
+4. Create a new Kotlin file under the source folder.
 It can be named anything.
 Let's call it *app*.

    ![Kotlin New File]({{ url_for('tutorial_img', filename='getting-started/new_file.png') }})

-6. Once the file is created, add the `main` function which is the entry point to a Kotlin application.
+5. Once the file is created, add the `main` function which is the entry point to a Kotlin application.
 IntelliJ IDEA offers a template to do this quickly.
 Just type *main* and press tab.

    ![Kotlin Main Fun]({{ url_for('tutorial_img', filename='getting-started/main.png') }})

-7. Now add a line of code to print out 'Hello, World!'.
+6. Add a line of code to print out 'Hello, World!'.

    ![Kotlin Hello World]({{ url_for('tutorial_img', filename='getting-started/hello_world.png') }})

-8. Now the application is ready to run.
+   Now the application is ready to run.
 The easiest way is to click on the Kotlin icon in the gutter and select __Run 'AppKt'__.

    ![Kotlin Run App]({{ url_for('tutorial_img', filename='getting-started/run_default.png') }})

-9. If everything went well, we should now see the result in the **Run** tool window.
+If everything went well, you'll see the result in the **Run** tool window.

    ![Kotlin Run Output]({{ url_for('tutorial_img', filename='getting-started/run_window.png') }})